Fast Rates for General Unbounded Loss Functions: from ERM to Generalized Bayes: Proofs for Section

 \subsection{Proof of Lemma~\ref{lem:rascbound-complex}, extending Lemma~\ref{lem:rascbound-simple}}

 We begin with an extension of Lemma~\ref{lem:rascbound-simple}.
-This more general result will be used in the proof of Theorem \ref{thm:main-bounded}.
-It generalizes Lemma~\ref{lem:rascbound-simple} in that it allows general comparators $\phi(f)$, which depend on the $f$ being compared, instead of just the risk-minimizing $\fopt$.
-Formally, let $(\Pt,\loss,\bar{\cF})$ be a learning problem and let $\cF \subseteq \bar{\cF}$.
-For $f \in \cF$, we work with the excess loss $\loss_f - \loss_{\phi(f)}$, where $\phi: \cF \rightarrow \bar{\cF}$ is a \emph{comparator map} which, in the special case of Lemma~\ref{lem:rascbound-simple}, is simply the trivial function mapping each $f \in \cF$ to $f^*$. \begin{lemma} Let $\smtuple$ represent a learning problem.
+This more general result will be used in the proof of Theorem \ref{thm:main-bounded-b}.
+It generalizes Lemma~\ref{lem:rascbound-simple} in that it allows general comparators $\phi(f)$, which depend on the $f$ being compared, instead of just the risk-minimizing $\fopt$ (and it continues to hold even if $\cF$ does not contain an optimal $\fopt$).
+Formally, let $(\Pt,\loss,{\cF})$ be a learning problem.
+For $f \in \cF$, we work with the excess loss $\loss_f - \loss_{\phi(f)}$, where $\phi: \cF \rightarrow \allactionset$ is a \emph{comparator map}\footnote{The set $\allactionset$ is defined at the beginning of Section~\ref{sec:grip}.} which, in the special case of Lemma~\ref{lem:rascbound-simple}, is simply the trivial function mapping each $f \in \cF$ to $f^*$. \begin{lemma} Let $\smtuple$ represent a learning problem.
 Let $\dolest$ be a learning algorithm for this learning problem that outputs distributions on $\cF$.
 Let $\phi: \cF \rightarrow \allactionset$ be any deterministic function mapping the predictor $\rv{f} \sim \dol_n$ to a set of nontrivial comparators.
 Then for all $\eta > 0$, we have:

 where $\rsc_{\eta}$ is the (generalized) information complexity, defined as